ome/bio-formats-documentation/sphinx/users/visbio/index.rst

 It should be possible to use a `newer version of Bio-Formats <https://www.openmicroscopy.org/bio-formats/downloads/>`_ by overwriting the old **bio-formats.jar** and optional libraries within the VisBio distribution.
-For Mac OS X, you'll have to control click the VisBio program icon, choose "Show Package Contents" and navigate into Contents/Resources/Java to find the JAR files.
+For Mac OS X, you will have to control click the VisBio program icon, choose "Show Package Contents" and navigate into Contents/Resources/Java to find the JAR files.